highlights of operations

 Chevron Shipping Company LLC is based in San Ramon, California.

 Our fleet uses a combination of single-voyage charters, short- and medium-term charters, and company-owned and bareboat-chartered vessels.
 Our fleet includes both U.S.- and foreign-flagged vessels.
 The U.S.-flagged vessels transport refined products, primarily in the coastal waters of the United States.
-The foreign-flagged vessels primarily transport crude, LNG, oil, and refined products and feedstocks to and from various locations worldwide.
-In 2015, the company took delivery of its third and fourth LNG carriers, expanding our fleet to support Chevron’s growing global LNG portfolio.
+The foreign-flagged vessels primarily transport crude oil, LNG, refined products and feedstocks to and from various locations worldwide.
+To support the company’s growing LNG portfolio, we added six new LNG carriers.
 Chevron also owns a one-sixth interest in each of seven LNG carriers that transport cargoes for the North West Shelf Venture in Australia.

-Our subsidiary Chevron Power and Energy Management Company manages Chevron’s interest in our gas-fired and renewable power generation assets and provides comprehensive commercial, engineering and operational support services to improve the power reliability and energy efficiency of Chevron operations worldwide.
+The Chevron Pipeline and Power business unit manages Chevron’s interest in our gas-fired and renewable power generation assets and provides comprehensive commercial, engineering and operational support services to improve the power reliability and energy efficiency of Chevron operations worldwide.

 Gas-fired cogeneration facilities produce electricity and steam and use recovered waste heat to support enhanced oil recovery operations.

-Our renewable operations consist of wind, geothermal and solar assets.
-We also maintain interests in geothermal and solar joint ventures in Arizona, California and Texas.
+Our renewable operations consist of wind, geothermal and solar assets, including interests in geothermal and solar joint ventures in Arizona, California and Texas.

 marketing and retail